reactleaf/modal/README.md

 </ModalProvider>
 ```

 The first one has higher priority, and last one has lower.
+These options are merged by `Object.assign()` way.

 ## How to add opening / closing animation?